-If the ERV is installed such that the homeowner may turn off the ERV during the winter, we recommend installing a motorized damper between the HRV's supply air and the furnace's return air duct that closes when the ERV is not operating.
+If the ERV is installed such that the homeowner may turn off the ERV during the winter, we recommend installing a motorized damper between the ERV's supply air and the furnace's return air duct that closes when the ERV is not operating.
 See wiring diagram (figure 1).
-You may also choose to use a Fantech ERV that uses a recirculation defrost that incorporates an outdoor air damper.